 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-Turning a section of your house into a workspace will help you psychologically separate out your home and work life and will also help encourage those around you to do so.
-You need to set clear boundaries with your family members and any friends prone to stopping by about when it’s okay to disturb you while you’re working.
-Heading to your office space (ideally a space with its own door) will signal to them when those boundaries are in place.
+Turning a section of your house into a workspace will help you psychologically separate your home and work life.
+This will also help encourage those around you to do so, too.
+You need to set clear boundaries with those you live with about when it’s okay to disturb you while you’re working.
+Ideally, a space with a door will signal to them when those boundaries are in place.